 Pick The Best Olive Oil…For Your Health

-As Mediterranean cuisine has become increasingly popular for both its taste and its health benefits, olive oil has skyrocketed in popularity around the world.
+As Mediterranean cuisine has become increasingly popular for both its taste and its health benefits, olive oil has skyrocketed in popularity worldwide.
 However, many people may not know just how healthy pure, well-made olive oil can be.

-On my tour with Alternative Athens we stopped by Malotira, a boutique olive oil shop in the center of Plaka, one of my favorite (and most tourist-friendly) Athenian neighborhoods.
+On my tour with Alternative Athens, we stopped by Malotira.
+Which is a boutique olive oil shop in the center of Plaka, one of my favorite Athenian neighborhoods.
 This particular store is run by very hands-on owners who only sell products from small, Greek farmers they know and have quality checked.

-After a quick shot of 76 proof tsipouro to clear the palate (for those who don’t know, tsipouro is a strong Greek alcohol.
-Yes it was 10 AM, and I will not be judged), we started taste testing the olive oils along with some classic charcuterie bites.
+After a quick shot of 76 proof tsipouro to clear the palate we started taste testing the olive oils along with some classic charcuterie bites.
+For those who don’t know, tsipouro is strong Greek alcohol.
+Yes, it was 10 AM, and I will not be judged.

 I learned it takes about eight kilos of olives to make one kilo of olive oil; I also learned that Greece is first in the production AND consumption of extra virgin olive oil.